Ne Zha 2: Western

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 21 critics, indicating "generally favorable" reviews.

-Danae Stahlnecker of Common Sense Media gave the film four stars out of five, saying: "stunning animated action adventure is an inspiring, heart-wrenching tale about how we all have the power to change our circumstances and make a better world."
+Danae Stahlnecker of Common Sense Media gave the film four out of five, saying: "stunning animated action adventure is an inspiring, heart-wrenching tale about how we all have the power to change our circumstances and make a better world".
 She praised the characters and story, and she concluded "Refreshingly, this sequel isn't just a franchise cash-grab.
 It's a thoughtful, well-crafted installment in an ongoing epic that deserves its global success."

+Audience response

+Ne Zha 2 was widely praised by Chinese audiences.
+Douban Movies scored the film 8.4/10, and the film also had an average rating of 9.7 out of 10 on Maoyan and 9.8 out of 10 on Taopiaopiao.
+The Atlantic, quoting Jenny Zhang of Slate, noted the wide range in reception from Chinese audiences.